 \section{Abstract}

 Consider finitely many points in a geodesic space.
 If the distance of two points is less than a fixed threshold, then we regard these two points as ``near".
 Connecting near points with edges, we obtain a simple graph on the points, which is called a unit ball graph.
 If the space is the real line, then it is known as a unit interval graph.
 Unit ball graphs on a geodesic space describe geometric characteristics of the space in terms of graphs.
-In this article, we show that chordality and (claw, net)-freeness, which are combinatorial conditions, force the spaces to be $ \mathbb{R} $-trees and connected $ 1 $-dimensional manifolds respectively, and vice versa.
+In this article, we show that every unit ball graph on a geodesic space is (strongly) chordal if and only if the space is an $ \mathbb{R} $-tree and that every unit ball graph on a geodesic space is (claw, net)-free if and only if the space is a connected manifold of dimension at most $ 1 $.
 As a corollary, we prove that the collection of unit ball graphs essentially characterizes the real line and the unit circle.